anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 The engineers still do the same technical work.

-The difference is that the organization has created a **persistent representation of its reasoning**.
+The difference is that the organization has created a **trail of its reasoning and effort**.

 The answer six months later is no longer “Ask Sarah.”